 An instrument ideally suited to measure the wear depths from the Oral Wear Simulator has a motorized X-Y stage automatically moves the specimen under a diamond-tipped arm with a precision sensor to record surface depths.

-The two precision ball bearing positioning tables driven by stepping motors provide consistent, controllable translation.
+The profilers two precision ball bearing positioning tables are driven by stepping motors to provide consistent, controllable translation.
 Their motion is automated to execute a programmed profiling routine.
 Contact profiling takes place though a diamond-tipped stylus with a 0.1 micron sensitivity.

 A stereo-microscope is focused on the plane of the specimen for easy positioning.
 The transducer is connected to a data acquisition unit which is connected to a PC through a USB connection.
 It has accompanying software that easily exports to a spreadsheet so that you have everything necessary to make accurate profilometry measurements of a wide variety of surfaces.